openordu/pce/C/Caitlín.md

   - Caitlín Ní hUallacháin a personification of Ireland that Yeats helped shape
   - Cathleen ni Houlihan the Yeats play that spread the name in 1902
   - Balor given a wife called Caitlin in some texts
+  - Caitlín carries the variant forms Ceithlenn, Cethlenn, Ceithlionn, and Céthlionn
+  - Caitlín as Balor's wife she wounds the Dagda at the battle of Mag Tuired
+  - Cathleen ni Houlihan calls herself the Poor Old Woman in Yeats's play
 categories:
   - mythological figure
   - Person